Qovery/qovery-client-python/docs/ApplicationSecretApi.md

 # **create_container_secret_override**
 > Secret create_container_secret_override(container_id, secret_id)

-Create a secret override at the container level
+NOT YET IMPLEMENTED - Create a secret override at the container level

 - Allows you to override at container level a secret that has a higher scope. - You only have to specify a value in the request body - The system will create a new secret at container level with the same key as the one corresponding to the secret id in the path - The response body will contain the newly created secret - Information regarding the overridden_secret will be exposed in the \"overridden_secret\" field of the newly created secret